 Given the elevation (about 1,100m for Bark Hut) and the bush setting, the campground stayed fairly nice and cool though it was nowhere near as cool as I had expected for early April.

 Down in the flatlands, the temperatures were easily in the mid 30°C during the day but you couldn’t really tell how hot it was if you just stayed in the campground.
 (Going for a hike was a different story.)
 And even at night, the temperatures never dropped enough for me to pull out long pants.

 But the only time I’d really avoid this area is during the (long) summer as they’re just brutally hot here.

-The best part about camping at Mount Kaputar, however, is that for $6 per person per night, you not only get a campsite but you also have access to hot showers!
+The best part about camping at Mount Kaputar, however, is that for $6 per person per night (April 2018), you not only get a campsite but you also have access to hot showers!

 The amenities block in itself was a bit unusual in its open-air design but to have unrestricted hot showers in an area that looks so drought-stricken just seemed impossible.
 So if you’re after some glamping, here’s your opportunity!

 Just a note on the water pressure: there is none.

 The water is sourced from a spring (Dawsons Spring) and gravity provides all the water pressure you can expect.
 I didn’t mind and just enjoyed being able to wash my hair after some hot and dusty hikes.